Algonquin Park: Algopedia - Algonquin Park Camping and Canoeing

 The Friends Of Algonquin Park

-web site.
-The FOA are a charity that is dedicated to enhancing the educational and interpretive programs in Algonquin Park.
+The first place to start is at The Friends Of Algonquin Park web site.
+The FoAP are a charity that is dedicated to enhancing the educational and interpretive programs in Algonquin Park.

-Their web site was recently upgraded and offers a wealth of planning information to assist you in with any type of trip to Algonquin Park.
+Their web site was recently upgraded and offers a wealth of planning information to assist you with any type of trip to Algonquin Park.

 Map Resources